rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 * Manager Lifecycle Commands
 * System Commands

-You can use `systemctl --help` to find out the details.
+You can use `systemctl --help` to discover the details.

 Here are some common operational demonstration commands: